jwebster2469/ChatGPT-store/README.md

 **AI Group Chat**

 > I don't think that anyone else has built a three-way conversation between one person and two chatbots before today.
-I'm excited to see the future of "Artificial Group Chat" as I expand this custom GPT with deeper opinions and personalities.
+I'm excited to see the future of 'Artificial Group Chat' as I expand this custom GPT with deeper opinions and personalities.

 ***
 ***